In my spare time I digitise video from magnetic tapes. I have the equipment to copy from VHS, Hi8 and Mini DV.

 Sharp VC-H710, Sharp VC-H730 and Sharp VC-H726

-I originally got these without a remote but found one later on that works with both units.
+I originally got these without remotes but found two so far that works with all units.
 A remote is needed to turn the on screen display (OSD) off for digitising.

 I clean the players when they start to struggle with tracking which can be between 10 and 30 VHS cassettes depending on the condition of the cassettes played.